Deep operation: Outcome

 In fact, primarily due to Stalin's overriding his subordinates' suggestions, the Stavka fell for the German ruse.
 Instead of attacking the southern pincer of the suspected Moscow operation, they ran into heavy concentrations of German forces that were to strike southward to the Soviet oilfields in the Caucasus, the actual aim of Operation Blue.
 Although the offensive surprised the Wehrmacht, the Soviets mishandled their mobile forces.
 Soviet infantry penetrated German defences to the consternation of the German commanders, but the Soviets procrastinated and failed to commit the two tank corps for six days.
-The corps finally went into action on 17 May simultaneously with a massive surprise attack by First Panzer Army against the southern flank of the Soviet salient.
+The corps finally went into action on 17 May simultaneously with a surprise attack by the 1st Panzer Army against the southern flank of the Soviet salient.
 Over the next two days, the two tank corps disengaged, retraced their path, and engaged the new threat.
 But it was too late.
 The German counterattack encircled and destroyed the better part of three Soviet armies, the two tank corps and two cavalry corps, totaling more than 250,000 men.
 The Kharkov debacle demonstrated to Stalin and Soviet planners that they not only had to create larger armoured units, but they also had to learn to employ them properly.